 This was the irony of the project.
 German consumers are very efficient in the way they shop.
 They make decisions quickly with limited facts and details.
 English consumers want the who, what, where, why – they like to know the history behind the product before making a decision.
 The story behind Holy Lama is of course the very reason to buy their products.
 This was their all women enterprise in Kerala and sustainable manufacturing process.
 There was a balance to be struck of preserving the integrity of the Holy Lama brand and process, whilst introducing the products to a more ‘simplistic’ economy.

-Call us on 01727 812 725 to let us know what you need and we can let you know straightaway if we can help.
-Send us an email to email@example.com .
-We respond quickly to all email enquiries.
+Call us on 01727 812 725 to let us know what you need and we can help.
+Send us an email to firstname.lastname@example.org .
+We respond quickly to all enquiries.
 Or use the little icons here on the website for live chat (it really is one of us) or to request a call back within 27 seconds.